Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

-Does your business culture support innovation?
+Does your business culture support innovation

-- Do you apply any resources to new ideas?
+- apply any resources to new ideas

-- Do you encourage experimentation?
+- encourage experimentation

-- Do you tolerate failure?
+- tolerate failure

 If you answered 'yes' to most of these questions, you are well on the way to developing a healthy innovation culture.